Delivery Options: This course is available on-demand with personal facilitation.

 Critical Thinking is the process of performing analysis that is objective, logical, logically consistent, fair, and informed by evidence, in order to form a judgment, make a decision, or determine the truth.
 Critical Thinking for the 21st Century teaches students to think critically in their personal and professional lives.

-The course teaches and provides practice in making logical arguments, as well as assessing, weighing and analyzing evidence.
+The Critical Thinking skills course teaches and provides practice in making logical arguments, as well as assessing, weighing and analyzing evidence.
 We discuss the ways in which brain biology affects memory and decision-making, how emotions often muddle our thinking, whether or not we are aware of these emotions, and how to work around these challenges.
 We examine how techniques of persuasion and propaganda affect our thinking, often more than we know, and what we can do to counteract such effects.
 We address the problem of obtaining accurate, reliable and unbiased information from the news media and other sources of information, and we explore the subject of understanding and presenting visual information.

 We examine the many biases that are built into the human condition, and which so often defeat logical reasoning.
 We take a practical look at statistics, examine how to argue and understand arguments effectively, and study guidelines and techniques for effective decision-making.
 Finally, we look at commonly misunderstood words, the irrational process involved in conspiracy theories, the effect of advertising on behavior, the effect and use of fear in popular culture, and the habits of good critical thinkers.

 Each Critical Thinking training course module is self-contained, so, while students are generally best served if they complete the entire course, students and enterprises may opt to eschew any material that is judged to be unnecessary or irrelevant to them.